ankur-gupta/pyspark-starter/README.md

 This repository supports MacOS (Apple Silicon) and Linux (Ubuntu) but may work on other operating system and architectures.

+If you're in a rush, see these files first:
+1. `run_basic_pyspark.py`
+2. `run_s3_spark.py`

+Rest of the README describes the process and shows some failures and how to debug them.

 ## Get the Maven coordinates for Spark
 Start at the Apache Spark [download](https://spark.apache.org/downloads.html) page.
 Note the version of Spark and maven coordinates of Spark.
 As of Aug 17, 2023, these were the